Business Planning is Fun Again with a Vision Board

 In fact, the images you collect don’t have to be photos at all.
 Inspiring words, beautiful typography, even attention-grabbing ads can all make for an inspiring vision board.
-I love Oprah’s Magazine for these boards.
+I love Oprah’s Magazine for these boards – in fact, I think I got the idea from Oprah to begin with.
 I’ve used them on several of my original vision boards from years ago.

 Colored Pens & Markers